 Ministerial nurse practitioner scholarships

-Applications for the 2017 Round One Ministerial Nurse Practitioner Scholarships are now open.
+Applications for the 2017 Round Two Ministerial Nurse Practitioner Scholarships are now open.
 Applications close 11 September 2017.

 Are you a nurse practitioner in the Northern Territory?
-This scholarship could help you with study costs of up to $6,500.
+This scholarship could help you with study costs of up to $6,500 annually.

 About the scholarships